 1. Consider the client

 It might seem obvious at first, but one of the issues we see most often with Google Ads reports is that they are either too complex and data-centric, or too simple and lacking the detail required to drive decisions.
 Solving this problem starts with considering the client.
 How big is their business?
 How familiar are they with the digital marketing funnel?
 Are they familiar with Google Ads concepts?
-Do they run a brick-and-mortar business?
 Did the client start their career as a salesperson?
 Asking these questions and considering the client's perspective can give you the tools to put their Google Ads data in the right context.

 If the client runs a large, internet-based business and understands the digital marketing funnel, your report can afford to be more detailed and use more complex metrics.
 If your client started their career as a salesperson, it might make sense to foreground conversions and build your messaging around lead generation.
 If your client runs a small brick-and-mortar store with little understanding of the digital marketing space, you should consider focusing on education, sharing important Google Ads concepts, the principles behind ad testing, branding campaigns, quality scores, landing page experience, and so on.

 Similarly, when including examples of your work, favour those that clients are likely to be familiar with.
 For instance, most clients will be familiar with Google SERPs, so it’s easy for them to appreciate and understand the value of new ad copy.
-You could also consider showing some optimisations that relate to audience targeting — audience dimensions like location, age, or device are familiar and easy-to-understand concepts that clients can see value in.
+You could also consider showing some optimisations that relate to audience targeting — audience dimensions like location, age, or device are familiar and easy to understand concepts that clients can see value in.

 2. Comments and context